grimandgreedy/viewport-lib/README.md

   </tr>
 </table>

-Whichever gui library you choose to use (`winit`, `eframe`, `Iced`, `Slint`, etc.), the integration model stays the same in each case:
-- `viewport-lib` owns rendering and viewport-side maths;
-- your application owns the window, event loop, and tool state;
+`viewport-lib` covers rendering, cameras, and post-processing.
+Your application owns the window, event loop, and tool state.

-**WARNING**: `viewport-lib` has only recently been extracted as a stand-alone library from a separate project and the API is still somewhat unstable.
+**WARNING**: The viewport has only recently been extracted as a stand-alone library from a separate project and the API is still somewhat unstable.
 When things become more solid I will release v1.0.0

 ## Core features

-- mesh, point cloud, polyline, and volume rendering
+- **Geometry**: mesh, point cloud, polyline, volume, glyph, and streamtube rendering
-- directional lighting, shadow mapping, and post-processing
+- **Lighting**: directional, point, and spot lights; shadow maps;
-- material shading, normal maps, transparency, outlines, and x-ray views
+- **Materials**: PBR and Blinn-Phong shading, normal maps, transparency
-- clip planes, section views, scalar coloring, and colormaps
+- **Scene tools**: clip planes, section views, scalar coloring, and colourmaps
-- arcball camera, view presets, framing, and smooth camera animation
+- **Camera**: arcball orbit, orthographic projection, view presets, smooth animation, and frame-to-selection
-- CPU/GPU picking, rectangle selection, transform gizmos, and snapping
+- **Interaction**: CPU/GPU picking, rectangle selection, transform gizmos, and snapping
-- annotations, axes indicators
+- **Overlays**: labels, scalar bar, rulers, and axes indicator

 ## Examples